noahehall/multicloud/analytics.md

 - every alert should contain
   - when a problem occured and which threshold is being approached/breached
   - information to identify the source, device, resource, etc

+### Right sizing resources

+- the process of reviewing deployed resources and identifying opportunities to eliminate or downsize without compromising capacity or other requirements
+- involves continually analyzing resource performance and usage needs and patterns, then turning off idle resources, removing unused capacity, and right-sizing resources that are over-provisioned or poorly matched to the workload.
+- directly impacts performance and costs
+- Noisy Neighbor effect: in multitenant systems with shared resources, the activity of one tenant can negatively impact another tenant's share of resources

 ## monitoring